Building better brand equity: The strategies and ideas you haven’t heard

 This should help get the creative juices flowing, and you’ll soon be visualizing your own brand in each of these processes.

-These strategies will show you the possibilities of all the helpful tools working in unison and make it simple to imagine how your brand would fit into them.
+These strategies will show you the possibilities of all the helpful tools working in unison and make it simple to imagine how you would fit into them.

 “Who are you?
 (Who am I?)” – Elvis Presley

 Though he was referencing something completely different, Elvis was actually asking the right question here for anyone looking to increase brand equity.

 Brands reflecting on their identity are doing the right thing, but they’re missing out on such a huge part of this step – discovering their target market.